MHLinh/math-tutor-relations-functions/README.md

 ## Deployment
 The web application was deployed using Heroku at the following url: https://relations-and-functions.herokuapp.com.

+## Testing
+To run the unit tests use the following command in the root folder: `yarn test --watchAll`

 ## Project structure
 The following shows a high overview of the project folder structure.
 ```